 There are many benefits of mapping customer journeys for your websites which are as follows.

 Changes Your Perspective

-The customer journey mapping changes your perspective of reaching the targeted audiences.
+Customer journey mapping changes your perspective of reaching the targeted audiences.
 You can get into the minds of targeted customers for better understanding.
 Instead of reaching customers with generalized tactics or uninterested users, you can use inbound marketing techniques for more engagement.

 Inbound marketing is cost-effective and very efficient.
 It involves creating interesting content, and marketing strategies that focus on the user’s attention and then on sales.
 You can know what is attracting your present customers or turning them away.
-The journey map will help you to address the problems and eventually you will end up serving an effective customer experience.
+The journey map will help you to address the problems and eventually, you will end up serving an effective customer experience.